Courses tagged with "UQx" (28)

 As the course is self-paced, you can complete all of the course units in sequence, or only select the areas you want to focus on to prepare for the IELTS Academic tests.
-Then, when you are ready, you can test yourself with an IELTS-style practice exam for each skill.
 In completing this course, you will feel fully prepared to complete the IELTS Academic tests.

 Imaging technologies form a significant component of the health budgets of all developed economies, and most people need advanced imaging such as MRIs, X-Rays and CT Scans (or CAT Scans) during their life.
 Many of us are aware of the misinformation sometimes offered in TV dramas, which either exaggerates the benefits or overemphasizes the risks.

 This medical imaging course provides an introduction to biomedical imaging and modern imaging modalities.
 The course also covers the basic scientific principals behind each modality, and introduces some of the key applications, from neurological diseases to cancers.
 This course includes modules specially designed for the general public, whilst also providing some advanced modules which could contribute to professional development in health, engineering and IT industries.

 Have you ever wondered what causes mental illness, or why we react to stress the way we do?
 Or what to expect as you get older?